Aaron Waltke

 Aaron John Waltke (born August 8, 1984) is an American screenwriter, author, executive producer and showrunner.
 He is best known for his work on Guillermo del Toro's Trollhunters (2016–2018), Wizards: Tales of Arcadia (2020), and Star Trek: Prodigy (2021–2024).
+He has received an Emmy Award, a Peabody Award, and multiple nominations for his work in film and television.
 In 2020, he was named by The College Magazine as one of its "20 under 40" List.
-He has received an Emmy Award, a Peabody Award, and multiple nominations for his work in film and television.

 Early life

 Aaron Waltke was born and raised in Greenwood, Indiana and spent some of his childhood on the islands of Sanibel-Captiva in the Gulf of Mexico.
 He attended Indiana University Bloomington, where he initially studied Psychology until he began directing live theatre, performing sketch comedy, and writing screenplays.
 He moved to Los Angeles, where his work was shown at venues including The Upright Citizens Brigade Theatre, iO West, The Comedy Store, and the L.A.
 Comedy Shorts Film Festival.